BabylonJS/Documentation/content/How_To/Physics/Using_The_Physics_Engine.md

 Applying a force/impulse on a body will change its velocities (linear and angular) according to the body's properties (mass is taken into account, for example).

-Cannon supports both force and impulse (different aspects of the same concept.
-Read about the difference here - http://www.differencebetween.com/difference-between-impulse-and-vs-force/)
+Cannon supports both force and impulse (different aspects of the same concept, [read about the difference here](http://www.differencebetween.com/difference-between-impulse-and-vs-force/)).
 Oimo only supports impulses.
 Applying a force will fallback to impulse.

 To apply an impulse, use the applyImpulse function of the impostor: